 - Piece of fruit with 30g of hard cheese

-- Plain popcorn, crackers or pretzels – combine with some protein
+- Plain popcorn, crackers or pretzels (combined with some form of protein)

 - Oat cakes or pumpernickel bread